Kimyan07/CS412-ELECTIVE1-Adaptive-Rule-CPP/README.md

 ## Required Logic Format

-**Rule 1:** If [student searches for past exams 3 or more times] → Then [prioritize exam-preparation resources and past-exam materials].
+**Rule 1:** If [student searches for past exams 3 or more times] → Then [prioritize exam preparation resources and past-exam materials].

 **Rule 2:** If [student attempts a quiz at least 2 times and scores below 70%] → Then [recommend reviewing the topic before another practice quiz].